Achan81/sei-project-three-frontend/README.md

 ![modelwireframe](/rmassets/wireframe.png)

-Next came the page end points, again visualised by buiilding on Miro.
+Next came the page end points, again visualised by building on Miro.
 Planning on a Miro was very helpful as a return point whilst working to stay visually aware of the continuous build over the coming days.
 Since it was our first time working together, we had daily standups every morning to discuss each of our areas of work and to discuss any concerns encountered.
 The Miro board was a great way also to pin any issues / additional ideas back to the team.

 **** ADD IMAGES OF PAGE SKETCHES

 ## Build:
-We began by setting up our Frontend and Backend files together coding along on zoom to ensure the initial set up of known dependancies were correctly installed.
+We began by setting up our Frontend and Backend files together coding along on zoom to ensure the initial setup of known dependencies were correctly installed.

 We initially split our roles into three areas.
 I focused on frontend setup of pages, navbar and design/branding.
 Mike worked into building the models and general functionality of the Backend and Duncan focused on implementing a suitable map into the site as well as creating trips/memories functionality.